Key Takeaways

 Follow this recipe for creating an SEO strategy and you are bound to get results and reap the benefits.

 The first step of the journey is gearing up.
-This step will make sure that you are ready to dive into each new task without delay and you won’t get distracted or waste valuable time on setting up your analytics, tools or else.
+This step will make sure that you are ready to dive into each new task without delay and you won’t get distracted or waste valuable time on setting up your analytics, tools, or anything else.

 1. Make an SEO schedule